-Hormone Therapy Doctor, Functional Medicine Doctor – Virginia Beach, Norfolk, Chesapeake.
+Hormone Therapy Doctors, Functional Medicine Doctor – Virginia Beach, Norfolk, Chesapeake.

 A Synergy Note: Following is an excellent article by functional medicine doctor Sara Gottfried, who we frequently agree with.